yukiy72/tilley-algo-american-option-pricing/README.md

 ## Overview

-This project implements a Monte Carlo simulation for pricing an American call option under the Geometric Brownian Motion (GBM) model.
+This project implements a Monte Carlo simulation for pricing an American put option under the Geometric Brownian Motion (GBM) model.

 ---